m0jangles/BlackjackProject/README.md

 begins when the player types "Y".
 From there, the player is prompted throughout to stay or hit depending on the value of the hand.

+If the player get 21 immediately or over 21, the game ends and user is asked if they want to play again.

+If dealer and user ever tie, no one wins.

+#### Topics Covered
+- Enums for suits and ranks are really convenient and reusable for other card games
+- Methods on Methods
+- loops, to keep presenting a player with options
+- cutting down on variables and making my methods work for me
+- Abstract classes

 #### Lessons Learned
 I started off with one giant set of conditions but decided to break them up into methods that were related to the choice the player made.
 For example, if the player